MikroElektronika/mikrosdk_click_v2/clicks/proximity10/README.md

 ### Note

 > Additional Functions :
-> - checkResponse - Sends an error code message to the uart terminal if error code is detected in the response.
+> - check_response - Sends an error code message to the uart terminal if error code is detected in the response.

 ## Application Output